jrdefideveloper/coding-interview/medium-problems/medium-problems.md

 # *September 01, 2021*

 Focused on business and interviews.
 Started Ethereum dApp Programming course.
+Regenerative art NFTs can be created completely from CSS.
+The presentation is hidden in the gene bits.

-# *September 01, 2021*
+# *September 02, 2021*

 1. `Remove Islands` - Should have had more faith in myself.
 My solution was right the first time.
 This problem is nearly identical to River Sizes.
-2.
+2. `Cycle in a graph` -

 Reviewed Lowest Common Manager and River Sizes again

+# *September 03, 2021*

+1. `Cycles in a graph` - Convuluted implementation

 # Random thoughts